-Self Help Graphics & Art (SHG) inspires the creation and promotion of new works by chicano and latino artists through experimental and innovative printmaking techniques and other visual art forms.
+Self Help Graphics & Art fosters the creation and advancement of new works by Chicana/o and Latinx artists through experimental and innovative printmaking techniques and other visual art forms.
 We are an organization rooted in community; and since 1973, have been at the intersection of arts and social justice, providing a home to foster creativity and the development of local artists.
 We establish international collaborations and partnerships nation-wide and create world-wide cultural exchanges.

 PROFESSIONAL PRINTMAKING Program | cultural events